Let's dive right in.

 Catching an influencer's attention should be more of a by-product of your long-term relationship building strategy rather than its primary goal.

-Both are regarded as authorities on Google+ and now I am the one who’s lucky to get any kind of attention from them… kidding… no, not really…
+Both are regarded as blogging authorities and now I am the one who's lucky to get any kind of attention from them… kidding… no, not really…

 4. Relationship building never ends.